 We teach our kids to read.
 We teach them how to write.
 We teach them to be good citizens, to be polite at the table and to be kind to others.
 So why don’t we teach them about the importance of saving money?

 When it comes to being smart with savings, the lessons can never start too early.

 For good or bad, the habits young people learn early will stick with them for a lifetime.
 If you want your children to be successful and financially savvy, you need to teach the right lessons and reinforce them whenever and wherever you can.

-Make a ‘piggy’ bank.
-You don’t need to be crafts expert to make fun little object with a coin slot.
+You don’t need to be a craft expert to make a fun little object with a coin slot.
 Simply having a fun place to put those coins and spare change can encourage young kids to save.
 Get creative.
 Maybe a “kitty” bank or “puppy” bank will get your kid excited to stash savings away.

 How to get started: Give your kids a buck or two of spending money when you go out, and make it clear that what they have left is theirs to keep.